2018 K2 Aviation DHC-2 crash

-On 4 August 2018, a de Havilland Canada DHC-2 Beaver aircraft operated by K2 Aviation crashed in poor weather near Denali, Alaska, United States.
+On 4 August 2018, a de Havilland Canada DHC-2 Beaver aircraft operated by K2 Aviation crashed in poor weather at Denali National Park and Preserve in Alaska, United States.
 All five people on board survived the crash, but died before rescuers were able to arrive at the scene.
 The five people consisted of the pilot and four Polish tourists.

-Rescue efforts
+Initial rescue efforts

 Upon crashing, the aircraft's ELT alerted the Alaska Rescue Coordination Center at about 6:00 pm local time on Saturday.
-The pilot contacted K2 Aviation via satellite phone at 7:00 pm to report his situation and request help.
+The pilot contacted K2 Aviation via satellite phone at 7:00 pm to report his situation and request help, stating the flight had run "into the side of a mountain."
 The pilot called at least two times and reported his coordinates as well as the medical condition of the passengers.
 However, due to extreme weather and reduced visibility, only limited search and rescue operations were feasible.
 A National Guard HH-60 Pave Hawk helicopter, and a Denali National Park A-Star B3e helicopter were deployed on Saturday evening after the crash, but were unable to locate the crash site or make radio contact.

+The rescue operations were coordinated by K2 Aviation, Alaska State Troopers, the National Park Service, Alaska Air National Guard, the NTSB, the FAA and other authorities.
+Aircraft involved in the search also included a Lockheed HC-130, and a de Havilland Beaver loaded with an emergency survival kit.

+Location identified

-On the morning of Monday, August 6th, the National Park Service transported a rescuer to the crash site on a helicopter.
+On the morning of Monday, August 6, just under 36 hours after the crash, the National Park Service located the crash site by helicopter.
+The aircraft fuselage was identified in a crevasse on a hanging glacier about 10920 ft above sea level on Thunder Mountain at coordinates 62.790279°N 151.22528°W, about 14 mi southwest of Denali.
+Due to the steep and hazardous terrain, the helicopter could not land, and lowered a ranger by wire to investigate on foot.
 When the ranger arrived at the site, the aircraft was buried in snow, and four occupants were deceased within.
 The fifth occupant could not be located, but was presumed dead due to the absence of footprints leading away from the crash site, which would indicate an attempt to self-rescue.

-The rescue operations were coordinated by K2 Aviation, Alaska State Troopers, the National Park Service, Alaska Air National Guard, the NTSB, the FAA and other authorities.
-Aircraft involved in the search also included a Lockheed HC-130, and a de Havilland Beaver loaded with an emergency survival kit.
+The ranger was forced to evacuate within five minutes due to deteriorating weather conditions.
+Four days later on August 10, a second followup mission located the final deceased passenger in the aft fuselage.

-The National Park Service reported in August 2018 that there are no plans to recover the aircraft or the bodies of those killed.
-The NTSB is investigating the incident, and no final report has been published as of April 2019.
+The National Park Service reported the same day that there are no plans to recover the aircraft or the bodies of those killed, citing the treacherous location.